 |My next door neighbour - who

 They lived by the River Sid for over 30 years.

 The tide-line of debris (mainly twigs) serves to record the highest level of the water.

 |A risk in some properties is

 hydraulic overload of the sewers - which can lead to foul water flooding out of WC pans

-Usefully, this sewer access cover is in my garden - it serves a rainfall gauge but it is not an accurate river level gauge.
+Usefully, this access cover is in my garden - it serves a crude rainfall gauge but it is not an accurate river level gauge.

-The tools are made from two lengths of 22mm copper pipe and bits of old studding.
+special tools to remove the cover: two lengths of 22mm copper pipe and two bits of old